 We recommend starting with 5 internal and external interviews.
 Once you have reached saturation in your qualitative interviews, or you start hearing the same answers over and over in different interviews, you can begin to draw conclusions from the interviews.

-Your win/loss analysis has benefits for multiple teams within your organization.
+Your win-loss analysis has benefits for multiple teams within your organization.
 There are benefits for your Sales, Marketing, and Product teams.
-For each team, you should talk through the win/loss analysis and analyze your findings.
-These findings can benefit that team specifically.
+For each team, you should talk through the data and analyze your findings.
+Discuss how each team can take action from the insights you uncover.

 Benefits for Sales

-Win/loss analyses help your sales teams immensely.
+Win-loss analyses help your sales teams immensely.
 This can be on a personal level, such as why a specific rep lost a deal.
-It can also be on an organizational level, uncovering the strongest and weakest areas on the team.
+It can also be on an organizational level, uncovering the strongest and weakest areas of the team.
 Teams can foster learning opportunities for sales teams using win and loss data to improve the sales process and win future deals.

 Benefits for Marketing